AT-Publishing/website/_posts/2017-05-27-huobi-is-adding-eth-on-may-31st.md

 image:
 - "/uploads/2017/05/27/pexels-photo-207691.jpeg"
 image_alt:
-- Nobody expected new pairs to be added now that people still cannot withdraw fiat from Chinese exchanges.
+- Nobody expected new pairs to be added now that people still cannot withdraw coins from Chinese exchanges.
 categories:
 - trading